atkison/CyberSecurityClub/Compete/README.md

 Here you will find resources on CTFs and other competitions.
 New to cyber competitions?
 Check out the resources within the [Where_to_Start](/Compete/Where_to_Start) directory.<br/>

+# Before You Start!
+If you are looking to start solving your own challenges and learning about how to compete, if you do not already have a virtual machine set up to where you can solve these challenges go ahead and checkout the [kali directory](/kali) and follow the instructions on how to set up your own kali linux virtual machine!

 # CTF
 CTF stands for Capture The Flag.